RArainey/work-scripts/README.md

 # work-scripts

-I was employeed as a shipper/receiver in a warehouse for a telecommunications company.
-It was a small location staffed by me and my forklift and a few inventory systems.
-The software we had to use was simple enough, but there was too much time wasted waiting for pages to refresh and reports to be served.
-It was frustrating having to sit and watch "Please wait..." everyday.
-I knew enough about software to be dangerous and set out to make some scripts.
-I googled around for something that could simply handle Internet Explorer and Excel and found the [AutoIT 3](https://www.autoitscript.com/site/autoit/) language.
-All scripts are .au3, except [Cleaner](/Cleaner.py), because I was curious about Python.
+When I was employed as a shipper/receiver by a telecommunications company, I worked at a small location staffed by me, my forklift, and a few inventory systems.
+The software I used was simple, but inefficient; too much time was wasted waiting for pages to refresh and reports to be served.
+I decided to write scripts to automate my more repetitive daily tasks.
+To do that, I needed a language that could handle Internet Explorer and Excel, and found AutoIT 3.
+Once I had written several scripts in AutoIT 3, I became curious about other languages, and picked Python to create Cleaner.

 ####Scripts:
 ---